aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform MHTML to PS via Java" h2="On Premise Java API to Render MHTML to PS without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting MHTML to PS can be done in two easy steps with the help of Aspose.Total for Java.
+Aspose.Total for Java is a powerful suite of APIs that provide a comprehensive set of features for document processing.

+The first step is to render the MHTML file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful API that enables developers to create, edit, and convert PDF documents.
+It also provides the ability to render MHTML files to DOC.

+The second step is to convert the DOC file to PS using Aspose.Words for Java.
+Aspose.Words for Java is a powerful API that enables developers to create, edit, and convert documents.
+It provides the ability to convert DOC files to PS.

-You can convert MHTML to PS by using two simple steps.
-First you need to render MHTML file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to PS.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, you can easily convert MHTML to PS in two simple steps.
+First, you need to render the MHTML file to DOC using Aspose.PDF for Java.
+Then, you can convert the DOC file to PS using Aspose.Words for Java.
+With the help of Aspose.Total for Java, you can quickly and easily convert MHTML to PS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}